In-Person

 Abstract:

 Black women are 10% of the US female population yet represent 59% of women murdered.
-Most of those deaths were instances of intimate partner violence, and thus, a form of Black femicide.
-More pregnant women are murdered than those who die of the top three pregnancy-related complications, yet Black women account for 44.6% of all pregnancy-related fatal intimate partner violence in the US.
-As well maternal- and abortion-related deaths are considered a form of “passive” femicide.
-Today 57% of Black women of reproductive age in the US live under abortion bans and/or severe abortion restrictions, and Black women are three times more likely to die of pregnancy-related complications than white women.
+Most of those deaths were instances of intimate partner violence, and thus a form of Black femicide.
+More pregnant women are murdered than those who die of the top three pregnancy-related complications, and in the US Black women account for 44.6% of all instances of pregnancy-related fatal, intimate partner violence.
+Maternal- and abortion-related deaths are considered a form of “passive” femicide, and in the US 57% of Black women of reproductive age live under abortion bans or severe abortion restrictions.
+Black women are three times more likely to die of pregnancy-related complications than white women.